 This cremesheen lipstick from MAC is meant to provide a light, sheer coat of red.
 It comes in that signature sleek black tube.

 The color in the tube looks like an intense, deep red, but in fact it goes on fairly sheer, almost as a pink.
 If you continue to layer the color, it gets a little darker, as you can see in the second swatch on my arm.

 This is a medium pink blush, and it’s easy to blend.
 I think you could apply it with your fingers, in a pinch.

 This product brands itself as clean beauty with green packaging.
 You can recycle the container when you finish the product, which is great!
 The package has a matchbox-like outer layer.
 Slide the blush out to use it.

 A lightweight medium-pink blush.
 I found it easy to apply and blend in. perfect for on the go.
 This is a sample, and normally it comes in a palette, but I actually like this packaging more for its portability.

-There were some significant issues with my bag this month, but despite that, I liked almost everything I received.
-The most attention-grabbing item here is the Nomad eyeshadow palette, which is inspired by Tuscany, Italy and features rich browns and tans.
-I’m also having fun with the highlighter, blush, pomegranate serum, and clay face mask.
+There were some significant issues with my bag this month, but I liked almost everything I received despite that.
+The most attention-grabbing item here is the Nomad eyeshadow palette, which is inspired by Tuscany, Italy, and features rich browns and tans.
+I’m also enjoying the highlighter, blush, pomegranate serum, and clay face mask.

-This month’s bag arrived about a month late and minus several products, though.
+This month’s bag arrived about a month late, minus several products.
 Instead of getting 12 items total, I received 10.
 My fragrance sample came in a smashed box and the tube was completely empty, so I really got 9 products from this box.

 Ipsy Glam Bag Ultimate won’t be around anymore for 2021, but you can try Glam Bag X for a similar experience starting in February!